22 Absolute Best Toronto Restaurants To Dine At In 2023 (+ What To Order)

 7. Grey Gardens

 Grey Gardens is an effortlessly cool spot – a part restaurant, part wine bar establishment – that works as your weekly drop-in restaurant, your go-to fancy anniversary dinner place, or the favourite wine bar where you hang out with friends.
-From small snacks to full-size plates, you can enjoy a variety of Canadian fare here, paired with your favorite bottle of wine from their dynamic list.

 Address: 199 Augusta Avenue, Toronto